emptykerr/emptykerr/README.md

 # Matthew Kerr | Welcome to My GitHub Profile! 👋

-👋 I'm passionate about writing Java code, constantly expanding my skill set, and exploring the world of design.

 🎓 I'm pursuing studies in  Computer Science, Industrial design, and Media design.
 I proudly serve as a computer science tutor at Victoria University of Wellington.

 🚀 Within my repositories, you'll find an exciting collection of projects and contributions.
 I enjoy blending my design knowledge with programming to craft innovative solutions.